 Learning and Teaching

 We believe at St. Mary’s School that learning is a meaningful lifelong process and that children need to be active participants in their own learning.
-Learning and Teaching at St Mary’s centres on supporting each student to access knowledge, understanding and skills that provide a foundation for successful and lifelong learning.
+Learning and Teaching at St Mary’s centers on supporting each student to access knowledge, understanding and skills that provide a foundation for successful and lifelong learning.

-Across the school (P-6) we use the UFLI program as a tier two intervention for our struggling readers.
+Across the school (P-6) we use the UFLI program as a Tier Two intervention for our struggling readers.

 UFLI Foundations targets the following foundational reading skills: